devdutt6/CPP/DAILY.md

   - Reversal algorithm for left and right shieft n elements.
 - Binary Search
   - BS in 1D array
+  - BS in 2D matrix
+  - BS in search space

 ## Day